Ty3uK/YMC/README.md

 - Run application and wait for message `Manifest updated`, click `Got it`
 - When you visit `music.yandex.ru` application will be started automatically

-If you want to use native media keys - enable your browser in accessibility settings (`System Preferences → Security & Privacy → Accessibility`) and reload yandex music tab in browser
+If you want to control playback with native media keys - enable your browser in accessibility settings (`System Preferences → Security & Privacy → Accessibility`) and reload yandex music tab in browser

 ## Debug